-- 2.1 The Prospectus has been delivered to the Eastern Caribbean Securities Regulatory Commission for approval in accordance with the Securities (Prospectus) Regulations 2001.
-ECHMB accepts responsibility for all information provided with regards to the \$137,607,000 Secured Fixed Rate (Tax-Free) Corporate Paper.
-ECHMB has taken all reasonable care to ensure that the facts stated herein in relation to the Bank are true and accurate in all material respects and that there are no other facts the omission of which makes misleading any statement herein in relation as aforesaid whether of fact or opinion.
-ECHMB accepts responsibility accordingly.
-Approval in accordance with the Securities (Prospectus) Regulations 2001 was sought and received from the Eastern Caribbean Securities Regulatory Commission. - 2.2 In connection with the issue and sale of the \$137,607,000 Secured Fixed Rate (Tax-Free) Corporate Paper, no person is authorized to give any information or to make any representations not contained in this document, and ECHMB accepts no responsibility for any such information or representation. - 2.3 In this document all references to "dollars" or "\$" are to Eastern Caribbean Dollars except for the Caribbean Development Bank Long Term Loan in Section 3.0 Corporate Paper Terms and Conditions-Security, and all references to "Member Territories" refer to Member Territories encompassed by the Eastern Caribbean Home Mortgage Bank Agreement Act, No. 8 of 1995.
+- 2.1 The Prospectus has been delivered to the Eastern Caribbean Securities Regulatory Commission for approval in accordance with the Securities Act Chap.
+299A of the laws of Grenada.
+The Directors of Eastern Caribbean Home Mortgage Bank accept full responsibility for the accuracy of the information given and confirm, having made all reasonable enquiries, that to the best of their knowledge and belief, there are no other facts, the omission of which would make any statement in this Prospectus misleading.
+Approval in accordance with the Section 92(3) of the Securities Act, Chap 299A of the laws of Grenada was sought and received from the Eastern Caribbean Securities Regulatory Commission. - 2.2 In connection with the issue and sale of the \$184,096,700 Secured Fixed Rate (Tax-Free) Corporate Paper, no person is authorized to give any information or to make any representations not contained in this document, and ECHMB accepts no responsibility for any such information or representation. - 2.3 In this document all references to "dollars" or "\$" are to Eastern Caribbean Dollars except for the Caribbean Development Bank Long Term Loan in Section 3.0 Corporate Paper Terms and Conditions, and all references to "Member Territories" refer to Member Territories encompassed by the Eastern Caribbean Home Mortgage Bank Agreement Act, No. 8 of 1995.